radanalyticsio/oshinko-s2i/pyspark/README.md

     $ sudo make push

-By default this will tag the image as `project/radanalytics-pyspark`, edit the Makefile and change the `IMAGE_NAME` to control this.
+By default this will tag the image as `project/radanalytics-pyspark`, edit the Makefile and change `PUSH_IMAGE` to control this.

 ## sample templates ##